 542 – Justice & Peace – First Semester Course

-This one semester course will examine the relationship between Christian faith and the search for justice and peace in our communities, nation and the world.
-Students will examine current issues such as homelessness, world hunger, racism, sexism, human rights, poverty and war.
-Students will discuss these topics in the context of Catholic social teaching and Biblical values.
-Various approaches / attempts to alleviate these problems will be considered.
-Smart Boards are used to amplify the contents of the course and to review material.
+This one-semester course will examine the relationship between Christian faith and the search for justice and peace in our communities, nation and the world.
+Students will examine current issues such as homelessness, world hunger, racism, sexism, human rights, poverty, and war.
+These topics will be discussed in the context of Catholic social teaching and Biblical values.
+Various approaches to alleviate these problems will be considered as students work to understand a just society.

 542 – World Religions – Second Semester Course